OISTE/repository/OWGTMCPS.md

 - During the Ceremony, enough audit track is recorded in order to proof that the Ceremony was executed as planned and without any security risk.
 - After the Ceremony, a Ceremony Report is generated and properly archived for future reference.
-Key pairs for the Root Certification Authorities in the OGTM are generated in hardware security modules (HSM) accredited under the standards specified in section 6.2.1.
+Key pairs for the Root Certification Authorities in the OWGTM are generated in hardware security modules (HSM) accredited under the standards specified in section 6.2.1.

-Key pairs for the Policy and Issuing Certification Authorities in the OGTM may be generated in hardware security modules (HSM) accredited under the standards specified in section 6.2.1.
+Key pairs for the Policy and Issuing Certification Authorities in the OWGTM may be generated in hardware security modules (HSM) accredited under the standards specified in section 6.2.1.

-Key pairs for the Policy and Issuing Certification Authorities in the OGTM may be generated in escrowable form and protected as required under WebTrust requirements, and imported and operated within hardware security modules (HSM) under the standards specified in section 6.2.1.
+Key pairs for the Policy and Issuing Certification Authorities in the OWGTM may be generated in escrowable form and protected as required under WebTrust requirements, and imported and operated within hardware security modules (HSM) under the standards specified in section 6.2.1.

-@#@CP
+For Subscriber Certificates, unless otherwise noted in this CPS, Subscriber is solely responsible for the generation of the Key Pair appropriate to the Certificate type being applied for.
+The OWGTM explicitly disallows server-side generation and storage of keys for TLS Certificates.

 ### 6.1.2  Private key delivery to subscriber